 Divisions that Promote Business

 Division of Corporations

-More than one million business entities have their legal home in Delaware including more than half of all U.S. publicly-traded companies and 64% of the Fortune 500.
+More than 1.9 million business entities have their legal home in Delaware including more than half of all U.S. publicly-traded companies and 66% of the Fortune 500.
 Businesses choose Delaware because we provide of our modern and flexible corporate laws, our highly-respected Court of Chancery, our business-friendly State Government, and the customer service oriented staff of the Delaware Division of Corporations.

 The Office of the State Bank Commissioner regulates and examines State-chartered banks and trust companies, as well as licensed financial services businesses, including mortgage loan brokers, licensed lenders, check sellers, money transmitters, check cashers, motor vehicle sales finance companies, money transporters, business and industrial development corporations and pre-need funeral contractor providers.